arkabagchi1993/GROMACS_Files/README.md

 # Build the .gro file for the complex #
 **Now you have to copy the "conf.gro" and "LIG.gro" file into a "complex.gro" file** To do that, follow the steps-----
-	1. Type "cp ./conf.gro ./complex.gro  (This will make a copy the "conf.gro" and name it as "complex.gro")
+	1. Type `cp ./conf.gro ./complex.gro`  (This will make a copy the "conf.gro" and name it as "complex.gro")
-	2. Now open LIG.gro file in text editor by typing "nano LIG.gro" and copy from the third line of the file to the second last line of the file.
+	2. Now open LIG.gro file in text editor by typing `nano LIG.gro` and copy from the third line of the file to the second last line of the file.
-	3. To open the "complex.gro" file in text editor, type "nano complex.gro"
+	3. To open the "complex.gro" file in text editor, type `nano complex.gro`
 	4. Now go to the last line of the file, you will find some numbers (cordinates) written there.
 Place the cursor there and paste the copied part from the LIG.gro file.
+OR you can just place the cursor at the described place and type `Ctrl+R` and the `LIG.gro` and press enter.
+This will insert the whole `LIG.gro` file there.
+Then you just have to remove the unnecessary lines.
-	5. Now, you will find a 'molecule number' at the top of each conf.gro and LIG.gro files (mentioned as just numbers, such as 4265 in case of conf.gro and 60 in case of LIG.gro).
+	5. Now, you will find a `molecule number` at the top of each conf.gro and LIG.gro files (mentioned as just numbers, such as 4265 in case of conf.gro and 60 in case of LIG.gro).
 Add these to numbers (which will be for eg. 4285) and simply replace the molecule number of "complex.gro" file with the added value.

 *(You can check the receptor and ligand by downloading the "complex.gro" and opening it in PyMol)*